Creating a Value Prop

 Your value proposition goal?
 It should help you grow your business.

-The benefits of having a succinct value proposition on hand for your business are many (even beyond the dreaded Thanksgiving dinner questions).
+The benefits of having a unique business value proposition on hand are many (even beyond the dreaded Thanksgiving dinner questions).
 For starters, it’s a great tool to allow you to think about your own business and how you can benefit your customers.

 If you can’t convince yourself why your business is better than your competitors, then how will you convince others?